Programs and Events

 Celebrating Global Sisterhood - Spring

 Launched in 1992 as the Women of Color Celebration and renamed Celebrating Global Sisterhood in 2013, this event brings people together to celebrate the cultural diversity and accomplishments of women of color in the University and around the world.
 Typically held in early March on or near International Women's Day, this event features a guest speaker, student testimonials, global cuisine, and awards presentations.
-Nominations are open for the Jennie Elder Suel Distinguished Woman of Color Award.
-Nominations are due February 3, 2016.
+Nominations for the Jennie Elder Suel Distinguished Woman of Color Award are typically due in early February.

 Women's Read-In - Spring